AD 420

 Year 420 (CDXX) was a leap year starting on Thursday of the Julian calendar.
-At the time, it was known as the Year of the Consulship of Theodosius and Constantius (or, less frequently, year 1173 Ab urbe condita).
+At the time, it was known in the Roman Empire as the Year of the Consulship of Theodosius and Constantius (or, less frequently, year 1173 Ab urbe condita).
 The denomination 420 for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.